Texas

 E. Process

 Individual board members review each petition and cast their vote without consulting with others.
 Texas law allows Board members to perform their duties in clemency matters without meeting as a body, and without holding a public hearing.
 Tex.
 Gov’t Code Ann. § 508.047(b).
 (In this respect, Texas is unique among statutory pardon boards that have decision-making authority.)
 No hearing is required for applicants for first offender restoration of rights, though three character affidavits are required.
-Board must recommend to the governor in writing by majority.
+The Board must recommend to the governor in writing by majority.
 All Board recommendations for and against clemency are public information.
-The Board does not publish substantive criteria upon which it makes decisions in clemency matters.
+The Board does not publish substantive criteria upon which it makes decisions in clemency matters, and the administrative rules only discuss recommendations made in “exceptional, extreme, and unusual circumstances.
+If denied, a person may refile two years after that denial.
+37 Tex.
+Admin.
+Code § 143.14.

 F. Frequency of grants

-Current Texas Governor Greg Abbott has pardoned sparingly since taking office in 2015 (28 pardons as of April 2019), all to individuals with minor dated convictions, and less than half the number recommended to him by the Board – which only recommends a small fraction of the cases considered.
+Current Texas Governor Greg Abbott has pardoned sparingly since taking office in 2015 (51 pardons as of the end of 2023), all to individuals with minor dated convictions, and less than half the number recommended to him by the Board – which only recommends a small fraction of the cases considered.
 Abbott’s pardons have tended to come at Christmastime, and are labeled by the press an “annual holiday ritual.”
-See e.g., https://www.dallasnews.com/news/politics/2016/12/22/gov-greg-abbott-pardons-five-texans/.
-Indeed, since 2015, the year Abbott took office, Board reports have lumped all “non-capital clemency” into one category without distinguishing commutations from pardons, giving the entire category no more than a sentence or two in a 30-page report otherwise chock full of information about its caseload.
-In the last Board report to report full pardons separately, the Board made a favorable recommendation in only 8 out of 276 applications received, of which the governor granted four.
-See https://www.tdcj.texas.gov/bpp/publications/FY%202015%20AnnualStatisticalReport.pdf
+See e.g., Gov. Greg Abbott pardons five Texans, The Dallas Morning News (Dec.
+22, 2016); Governor Abbott Grants Clemency to Eight Texans Recommended by Texas Board of Pardons and Paroles, Press Release (Dec.
+23, 2021); Governor Abbott Grants Clemency to Two Texans Recommended by Texas Board of Pardons and Paroles, Press Release (Dec.
+22, 2022); Governor Abbott Grants Clemency to Three Texans Recommended by Texas Board of Pardons and Paroles, Press Release (Dec.
+21, 2023).3.
+Indeed, since 2015, the year Abbott took office, Board reports have lumped all “non-capital clemency” into one category without distinguishing commutations or other record relief from pardons, giving the entire category no more than a sentence or two in a 30-page report otherwise chock full of information about its caseload.
+In its most recent Annual Statistical Report in FY23, the Board reported that it recommended only 3 out of 105 clemency applications received in 2023.
+However, in the three previous years (2020 through 2022) it reported that it recommended fully half of the 300 applications received.
+See 2023 Report at p.
+23.

 During his ten years in office, Rick Perry granted close to 200 full pardons (59 for the so-called Tulia defendants), many for innocence, some only to restore firearms rights or civil rights to federal offenders.
-The following partial statistics come from the Annual Reports of the Texas Board of Pardons and Parole, http://www.tdcj.state.tx.us/bpp/publications/publications.html and the Board Ombudsman.
+These partial statistics come from the Annual Reports of the Texas Board of Pardons and Parole, and the Board Ombudsman.

 G. First offender restoration process

-For federal and foreign felony offenders with only one conviction (including misdemeanors), not involving drugs, guns, violence or firearms, governor may also restore civil rights under Tex.
+For federal and foreign felony offenders with only one conviction (including misdemeanors), not involving drugs, guns, violence or firearms, the governor may also restore civil rights under Tex.
 Code Crim.
 Proc. art.
 48.05.
 This authority is also dependent upon receiving an affirmative recommendation from the Board.
 This is “a form of pardon that restores all civil rights under the laws of this state that an individual forfeits as a result of the individual’s conviction of an offense, except as specifically provided in the certificate of restoration.”
 Art.
 48.05(k).
-An individual convicted of a prior federal offense may not apply for restoration of civil rights forfeited in the state as a result of the federal conviction if the individual has also been convicted of a misdemeanor offense.
+An individual convicted of a prior federal offense may not apply for restoration of civil rights forfeited in the state as a result of the federal conviction if the individual has also been convicted of any other offense, including a misdemeanor offense.
 Tex.
 Op.
 Atty.
 Gen. No. DM-486 (1998).
-Federal and foreign first offenders become eligible for restoration of rights three years after federal convictions, and two years after foreign.
+Individuals convicted of federal and foreign offenses become eligible for restoration of rights three years after federal convictions, and two years after foreign convictions.
 Tex.
 Code Crim.
 Proc. art.
 48.05(b)(2).
-Offenders may apply either to local sheriff, who sends it on to the Board, or directly to the Board, which conducts a paper review.
-The Board receives only two or three applications for restoration of rights each year, and recommends only one or two each year.
-See Annual reports at http://www.tdcj.state.tx.us/bpp/publications/publications.html.
+Individuals may apply either to the local sheriff, who sends it on to the Board, or directly to the Board, which conducts a paper review.

 H. Contact